| | |

 Summary for these heat tolerant vegetables

-I haven’t grown all of these heat tolerant vegetables, but I do plan to in the coming years.
-Okra, sweet potatoes and peppers have become a staple in our summer vegetable gardens because of their hardiness in high temperatures.
-What vegetables to you grow in the heat of the summer?
+I haven’t grown all of these heat tolerant vegetables yet, but I do plan to in the summer months to come.
+Okra, sweet potatoes and peppers became a staple in my Florida summer vegetable gardens because of their hardiness in high temperatures.
+Peppers and tomatoes have made it into my Kentucky gardens, and I’m hoping to grow eggplant and luffas in the years to come.

 HEAT TOLERANT VEGETABLES

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *